-The deck of the TAYANA 37 is molded in essentially the same manner as the hull--in a one piece mold following the fiberglass schedule shown above.
+The deck and cabin top of the Tayana 42 is molded in essentially the same manner as the hull - in a one piece mold following the fiberglass.
 When the deck is removed from the mold, most of the teak trim is installed before the deck and hull are joined.
-Teak decks, teak facings on the cabin, and teak in the cockpit are all installed after the deck is joined to the hull.
+Teak decks, teak facings on the cabin, and teak in the cockpit are all installed before the deck is joined to the hull.

-The fiberglass of the deck and cabin are cleaned and maintained in the same manner as the hull.
+The fiberglass of the deck and the cabin are cleaned and maintained in the same manner as the hull.
 Any one of several good cleaners and waxes will tend to help keep colors bright and new looking.
 The big job will be teak maintenance.
-In the old days teak decks were maintained with a holystone and salt water.
-The holystone was a large piece of pumic rock which was rubbed across the deck to clean and polish wood.
-When done regularly, the teak was kept a beautiful, natural silvery color which was quite striking when contrasted with to painted surfaces and natural wood colors.
+In the old days, teak decks were maintained with a holystone and salt water.
+The holystone was a large piece of pumice rock that was rubbed across the deck to clean and polish wood.
+When done regularly, the teak was kept a beautiful silvery color which was quite striking when contrasted with the painted surfaces and natural wood colors.
 The salt water helped keep the teak in good shape because salt would be left in the wood as the water evaporated.
 Because the salt was slightly hygroscopic (attracts moisture), the teak did not dry out rapidly.
 Of course, wetting and cleaning had to be done daily if the deck was to be kept in the best condition.

-Not many people are going to holystone their teak daily in this day and age, although that is to be highly recommended.
-Most people seem to prefer the deep brown of newly oiled teak.
-There are several products on the market which make it possible to keep the beautiful brown of teak without a great deal of heavy labor.
-These products are strong and corrosive and must be used infrequently and with great care.
+Not many people are going to holystone their teak daily in this day and age, although cleaning would be highly recommended.
+Most people seem to prefer the deep brown of newly oiled preserved teak.
+There are several products on the market that make it possible to keep the beautiful brown of teak without a great deal of heavy labor.
+Cleaners are strong and corrosive and must be used infrequently and with great care.
+Washing and leaving the decks natural is always an option if its condition is monitored frequently.

 When you receive your yacht, the teak will have been cleaned and will be relatively dry.
 It should be cleaned with common washing soda that one can obtain in the laundry section of any well-stocked grocery store.
 Washing soda is an excellent cleaner and has a tendency to bleach the wood somewhat.
 It will not damage paint or gelcoat, unlike some teak cleaning products, although it should be thoroughly cleaned off.
-Use about one cup of washing soda in a bucket of water (more soda if the deck is really dirty), and one of the many plastic scrubbing pads which are on the market.
-Scrub the teak with the soda solution until the wood is thoroughly cleaned.
+Use about one cup of washing soda in a bucket of water (more soda if the deck is really dirty).
+Scrub the teak with the soda solution using one of the many plastic non-abrasive scrubbing pads or a soft brush across the grain until the wood is thoroughly cleaned.
 Then rinse thoroughly and let dry.
 Avoid using deck or scrub brushes, as these tend to damage the softer parts of the grain and leave the teak rough.

-The number of teak oils on the market is virtually endless.
-We have found that the best are those which contain a minimum amount of varnish.
+The number of teak oils and preservatives on the market is virtually endless.
+The best are those that contain a minimum of varnish.
 Such oils do not leave quite as brilliant a finish, but they last almost as long, and they age more gracefully.
-If one wishes to maintain the brilliant teak brown, he will have to clean and reoil every four to six weeks in tropical areas; somewhat less frequently in higher latitudes.
+If one wishes to maintain the brilliant teak brown, he will have to clean and reoil every four to six weeks in tropical areas; somewhat less frequently is higher latitudes.
+Use a non-skid finish, such as Semco, etc., on areas where standing or gaining a purchase on a line is necessary.
+Other finishes which are very popular include Cetol and Armada, and those with long lasting eurethanes such as Honey Teak and Bristol Finish.